40 greatest engineers who made enormous impacts on the world

 Yet another of the greatest engineers of all time is Steve Wozniak.
 A highly accomplished electronics engineer, Wozniak would be one of the main reasons for Apple's stellar success over the years.

-Among his other achievements was the creation of the first successful personal computers in the 1970s -- The Apple I and II.
-Wozniak, famously, developed the two alone and was likely the driving technical mind behind Job's, and Apple's, success.
+Among his other achievements was the creation of the first successful personal computer in the 1970s -- The Apple I and II.
+Wozniak, famously, developed the two alone and was likely the driving technical mind behind Steve Jobs' and Apple's success.

-Soon after, Apple would experience a meteoric rise around the world and managed to raise over a whopping $1 Billion in investment when it went public in 1980.
+Soon after, Apple would experience a meteoric rise around the world and managed to raise what was then a whopping $1.77 billion in investment when it went public in 1980.

 Thanks to his groundbreaking work on the personal computer, many of his achievements are now universally used around the world.